maunium/blog/content/post/resizing-qcow2.md

 ## Shrinking images
 This is a bit more difficult.
 You will also need to have disk space to fit both images at the same time.
-For example, you want to resize a 100gb allocation to 50gb, and your current image has 100gb allocated, shows 60gb used from outside (the qcow2 image) and 30gb actually used inside.
+For example, you want to resize a 100gb allocation to 50gb, your current image shows 60gb used from outside (the qcow2 image) and has 30gb actually used inside.
 For the change, you'll need to have 50gb space for the resized image and 60gb for the existing image, so 110gb total.

 1. Resize the partition (see step #3 of expanding images)